-FALL 2014: Our new Common Reading selection is Joel Salatin's Folks This Ain't Normal.
-During the fall we will study modern and traditional agricultural processes and talk about "What Is Food."
-Grab a copy today and join us in reading the book and many related activities.
-For more information about this book or our Spring 2014 10-Year Anniversary semester authors, see our InfoGuide.
+FALL 2014: The fall Common Reading selection is Joel Salatin's Folks This Ain't Normal.
+We will study modern and traditional agricultural processes and talk about "What Is Food."
+Grab a copy today and join us!
+For more information about this book and related content, see the InfoGuide.

 Thank you: Special thanks to the many area donors who are helping us make the Common Reading and other campus initiatives more lasting and vital parts of our community through the NEH Grant efforts.